pankaj90382/END-1.0/Capstone_Stackoverflow/README.md

  'total': 0}
 ```

-The Stackoverflow api fetches the answers of question with various attributes.
+As the same question have two answers, the Stackoverflow api fetches both answers of question with their attributes seperately into different dictonaries.

 ```text
 {'backoff': 0,